 Sri Lankan Rupee appreciates further against USD

-The Sri Lankan Rupee (LKR) has appreciated further against the US dollar (USD) today (07 March) as the buying rate reached Rs.
-318.30 and the selling rate recorded Rs.
-335.75.
+The Sri Lankan Rupee (LKR) appreciated further against the US dollar (USD) today (09 March), with the buying rate reaching Rs.
+307.36 and the selling rate recorded at Rs.
+325.52.

 The Sri Lankan Rupee has also appreciated against the Euro, the Pound Sterling, the Australian Dollar, the Indian Rupee, the Canadian Dollar and the Japanese Yen, the Central Bank of Sri Lanka (CBSL) reported.